Thomas Percy, 7th Earl of Northumberland: Life under Elizabeth's Reign

 When the Catholic Queen Mary I died and her Protestant half-sister Elizabeth ascended to the throne as Elizabeth I, the Earl, whose Catholic faith was well known, stayed on to his northern estates while the first Elizabethan Parliament passed the first anti-Catholic measures.
 Despite this, Elizabeth continued to show Percy her favour and in 1563 made him a Knight of the Garter.
 He had then resigned the wardenship and was living in the South.

-But the systematic persecution of the Catholics rendered their position most difficult, and in the autumn of 1569 the Catholic gentry in the North, stirred up by rumours of the approaching excommunication of Elizabeth, were planning to liberate Mary, Queen of Scots, possibly with a view putting her on the English throne, and to obtain liberty of worship.
-Earl Thomas with the Earl of Westmorland wrote to the pope asking for advice, but before their letter reached Rome circumstances hurried them into action against their better judgment.
+The systematic persecution of the Catholics rendered their position most difficult, and in the autumn of 1569 the Catholic gentry in the North, stirred up by rumours of the approaching excommunication of Elizabeth, were planning to liberate Mary, Queen of Scots, possibly with a view putting her on the English throne, and to obtain liberty of worship.
+Earl Thomas with the Earl of Westmorland wrote to the Pope asking for advice, but before their letter reached Rome circumstances hurried them into action against their better judgment.
+On 14 November 1569, they went from Brancepeth Castle to occupy Durham and held a Catholic mass.